 Limiting Small Image Requests

-One of the most common things that are identified as part of the review of individual HTTP requests is that we will have applications that are using 20-30 different small images for design related elements.
+One of the most common things that are identified as part of the review of individual HTTP requests is that we will have applications that are using 20-30 different small images for design-related elements.
 One operation that can be done to help improve performance would be to move from individual items to using a CSS Sprite based layout process.
 This involves creating a single large image and from there using CSS to only show the particular asset as needed.
 This results in a single HTTP request rather than a bunch of little ones.
-Actual implementation is something for the designer and is outside of the scope of operations.
+The actual implementation is something for the designer and is outside of the scope of operations.

 Content Delivery Networks (CDN's) Can Help